Costoclavicular ligament

 2. Posterior bundle

-The anterior bundle and posterior bundle run perpendicular to eachother.
-The anterior bundle runs obliquely in a superolateral direction, while the posterior bundle runs in a posteromedial direction.
+The anterior bundle and posterior bundle run perpendicular to eachother2.
+The anterior bundle runs obliquely in a superolateral direction, while the posterior bundle runs in a posteromedial direction2.

 Function

-Since the fibers run in perpendicular directions, this allows the ligament as a whole to assist in stabilization of all sternoclavicular movements (elevation, protraction, retraction) except depression.
+Since the fibers run in perpendicular directions, this allows the ligament as a whole to assist in stabilization of all sternoclavicular movements (elevation, protraction, retraction) except depression2.

-• Both the anterior and posterior bundles resist end range elevation.
+• Both the anterior and posterior bundles resist end range elevation2.

-• The anterior bundle resists elevation and retraction.
+• The anterior bundle resists elevation and retraction2.

-• The posterior bundle resists endrange elevation and protraction.
+• The posterior bundle resists endrange elevation and protraction2.

 References